 The position will be for a period of three years but with a possibility to be extended if continued external funding becomes available.The starting date is no later than 1 January 2021.

 The Robotics and Intelligent Systems research group focus on adaptive systems research, often including biologically inspired methods.
 We target to apply these methods within robotics and embedded systems for real-world applications.
 We are also interested in studying human and robotic motion using motion capture analysis and apply this knowledge in designing adaptive robotic or computing systems.

 The VIROS project is a cross-disciplinary collaboration between the Department of Private Law and the Department of Informatics at the University of Oslo and some other departments and partners.
 Its aims at developing technology and proposals for regulatory measures to reduce vulnerabilities regarding robotics.
-The research in the position will, to some extent depend on the candidate with a focus on technology for sensing, design and control within robotics being relevant with regards to reducing vulnerabilities within healthcare contexts.
 Transparent and explainable systems can also be relevant.
+The research in the position will, to some extent depend on the candidate with a focus e.g. in one or more of the following domains (these are examples, see more details here: https://tinyurl.com/y9wusmta:

 The Faculty of Mathematics and Natural Sciences has a strategic ambition is to be among Europe’s leading communities for research, education and innovation.
 Candidates for these fellowships will be selected in accordance with this, and expected to be in the upper segment of their class with respect to academic credentials.

-- Moreover, knowledge in the fields of motion tracking and analysis, human–robot interaction, sensor data analysis, rapid prototyping, simulation, and/or behaviour modelling would be an advantage.
+- In general, knowledge in the fields of motion tracking and analysis, human–robot interaction, sensor data analysis, rapid prototyping, simulation, and/or behaviour modelling would be an advantage.